I’m Going to Start This Post With a Personal Story…

 On February 12, 2012, my grandfather, Glen Hatch, passed away after an illness.
-He was an amazing man and whom I adored.
+He was an amazing man whom I adored.
 I regret not spending more time with him.
-However, the memories I carry with me will last forever.
+However, the memories I carry with me last forever, and so do the photographs.

-At my grandfather’s funeral service, my cousins compiled photographs gathered from all of the family and created a fitting memorial for my Grampie.
-The two posters brought comfort (and a few laughs) to an otherwise downhearted event.
+At my grandfather’s funeral service, my cousins compiled photographs gathered from all of the family and created a fitting memorial for him.
+The two posters brought comfort and a few laughs to an otherwise downhearted event.
 They also made a slideshow that played while folks mingled and waited for the service to begin.

 You might ask why I didn’t do that.
 To be honest, it was too much for me.
 But my cousins, angels in disguise, helped the family rejoice in my grandfather’s life.
 That struck a chord in me.

 As a professional photographer, I know we should celebrate life while our loved ones are with us.
 Unfortunately, several of my brides and grooms suffered the loss of a loved one shortly after their wedding.
 That’s why it’s so important to update not only the regular photo album but plan for generation photos as part of the family formal portraits after the ceremony.